zerospiel/docs/docs/admin-backup.md

 so a proper rotation should be considered beforehand.

-Only plugins that [support Object Store](https://velero.io/docs/v1.15/supported-providers/) must be used to store backups into an object storage.
+Only plugins that [support Object Store](https://velero.io/docs/v1.15/supported-providers/) can be used to store backups into an object storage.

 All `velero` caveats and limitations are transitively implied in `k0rdent`.
 In particular, that means no backup encryption is provided until it is implemented by a `velero` plugin that supports